Battle of Rotterdam: Prelude

 Rotterdam had no prepared defences and had not been included in any strategic defence plan.
 It was relatively far from the boundaries of Fortress Holland and some distance from the coast.
 The troops stationed in Rotterdam belonged to training establishments and some smaller miscellaneous units.
 A modern artillery battalion with twelve 105 mm guns (10.5 cm Cannon Model 1927) was located in Hillegersberg.
 Its guns had a range of over 16000 m, sufficient for almost anywhere around Rotterdam.
 The garrison commander was a military engineer, Colonel P. W. Scharroo.
 The garrison consisted of about 7,000 men; only 1,000 had a combat function (Marines, 39RI).
 Around the Nieuwe Maas seven platoons of light anti-aircraft artillery (AAA) were deployed; they were equipped with heavy machine guns (Vickers machine gun or MG 08) and Oerlikon 20 mm cannons and Scottis.
 One battery of heavy AAA was stationed north of the Nieuwe Maas.
 There were also two more batteries of heavy AAA and four AAA platoons in the Waalhaven area.
 The Waalhaven Airbase was also the home of the "3rd Java" squadron of the Royal Netherlands Air Force equipped with Fokker G.I heavy fighters.
 Eleven operational G.Is, fully armed and fueled, were stationed at Waalhaven on 10 May.
-During the bombing of the airfield, nine of these managed to take off and attack the German bombers resulting in the loss of 167 Luftwaffe's Junkers Ju 52s, scoring up to 14 confirmed aerial kills.
+During the bombing of the airfield, nine of these managed to take off and attack the German bombers resulting in the loss of 167 Luftwaffe's Junkers Ju 52s, scoring up to 14 claimed aerial kills.

 The original German plan called for a task force from Waalhaven to attack the town and seize the bridges over the Nieuwe Maas using the advantage of surprise.
 When the plans were evaluated, it was decided that the chances of the taskforce being able to achieve success were rated below the acceptable level, so the Germans devised a new plan.
 Twelve specially adapted floatplanes—Heinkel He 59Ds—would land on the Nieuwe Maas with two platoons of the 11th Company of the 16th Air Landing Regiment, plus four engineers and a three-man company troop.
 These 90 men would seize the bridges.
 They would be reinforced by a 36-man platoon of airborne soldiers (3rd platoon 11./Fjr1).
 They were scheduled to land at the Feyenoord football stadium, close to the Nieuwe Maas.
 Subsequently, units from Waalhaven would be sent in with additional support weapons.